 A big-oil by-product, this substance is used as an emollient and moisturizer in skin and hair care products.
 The EWG gives petrolatum a moderate hazard rating because the ingredient can be contaminated with cancer-causing polycyclic aromatic hydrocarbons (chemicals found in crude oil and it’s by-products) (Source)

-this makes cleansers foam and bubble.
+SLS makes cleansers foam and bubble.
 It is a known skin and lung irritant.
-The biggest risk comes from potential contamination with 1.4 Doixane and Ethylene Oxide, two chemicals that are highly toxic and carcinogenic.
+The biggest risk comes from potential contamination with 1.4 Dioxane and Ethylene Oxide, two chemicals that are highly toxic and carcinogenic.
 (Source)

 6. Propylene Glycol

-a skin conditioning agent.
+Propylene Glycol is a skin conditioning agent.
 It is associated with irritant and allergic contact dermatitis in humans.
-This ingredient is a lung irritant and has been associated with asthma, hay fever and eczema in children.
+This ingredient is a lung irritant and has been associated with asthma, hay fever, and eczema in children.
 (Source)